Anchorage Management Area

-The Prince William Sound Management Area includes all salt waters from Cape Puget and east to Cape Suckling, near Cordova, and all fresh waters draining into these salt waters, as well as fresh waters from Haley Creek on south.
+The Prince William Sound Management Area includes all salt waters from Cape Fairfield and east to Cape Suckling, near Cordova, and all fresh waters draining into these salt waters, as well as fresh waters from Haley Creek on south.

 These three management areas include nearly 20 communities, from Alaska's largest city, Anchorage, to smaller communities like Chenega, with fewer than 100 residents.
 The area also includes two military bases, Elmendorf Air Force Base and Fort Richardson Army Post.
 Although a significant portion of these three management areas is accessible only by boat or airplane, the road system is also well-developed.

 Fisheries in this area typically account for nearly a quarter of the angling effort in Southcentral Alaska every year.
 Anglers will find an incredible diversity of recreational fishing opportunity from the world famous Ship Creek Chinook and coho fisheries in downtown Anchorage, to remote fly-in fishing opportunities in Prince William Sound and the North Gulf Coast.
 Many of the most popular fisheries, such as those for pink and coho salmon in Anchorage, Valdez, Whittier and Seward are accessible from the road system.
-There are also over 30 lakes and streams in these management areas stocked with hatchery-reared rainbow trout, Arctic char, Arctic grayling, and landlocked salmon for year-round fishing opportunities.
+There are also over 30 lakes and streams in these management areas historically stocked with hatchery-reared rainbow trout, Arctic char, Arctic grayling, and landlocked salmon for year-round fishing opportunities.